ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 we will create a list of nodes to pass to different constraints that need to be satisfied for this problem.
 The constraints include equations, residuals, and boundary conditions.

-Using Hydra to Configure Modulus Sym
+Using Hydra to Configure PhysicsNeMo Sym
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Hydra configuration files are at the heart of using Modulus Sym.
+Hydra configuration files are at the heart of using PhysicsNeMo Sym.
 Each configuration file is a text file in YAML format.
-Most of Modulus Sym' features can be customized through Hydra.
+Most of PhysicsNeMo Sym' features can be customized through Hydra.
 More information can be found in :ref:`config`.

 We show the configuration file for this example below.